barakbarlevi/RT-Ballistic-Analyzer/README.md

 Navigate there by typing “Vandenberg Air Force Base, CA” into the search box and hitting search.
 You may right click and use the “Show balloon” or “Fly here” options.
 Place your view to roughly match the one from the GIF in the beginning of this readme.
 ###### 3. Send target detections
-In a new terminal window,\
+In a new terminal window, the following command will start transferring data to the already running server.
+At this point, trajectories visualization should start in Earth. \
 `cd .../RT-Ballistic-Analyzer`\
 `./rt_sendDetection_BINARY_x86 -i [IP] -j [port] -f [path_to_file] -n [period_ns] -p [priority]`
 > [!TIP]